yyhh-org/site/content/easy-tuna-birthday-cake-for-the-cats.md

 Slug: easy-tuna-birthday-cake-for-the-cats
 Alias: /blog/2011/09/easy-tuna-birthday-cake-cats
 Lang: en
+Summary: A homemade tuna birthday cake topped with shrimp and catnip wins over Tom and Mayori, with the simple recipe used for their celebration.
 ---

 I was looking for buying birthday cakes for the cats' birthday.
 Surprisingly, although it is very easy to find dog bakeries, there seems no existence of a single cat bakery.
 Luckily, a single Google search online brought up many birthday cake recipes for the cats.
 I picked one simple recipe with my cats' favorite food --- tuna.